davhbrown/interactive_classification_metrics/paper/paper.md

 of a classification model is evaluated by comparing model predictions with ground truth targets, forming sections of the confusion matrix, and resulting in the True Positive Rate, True Negative Rate, Positive Predictive Value, and Negative Predictive Value (NPV).
 From these four “basic rates” `[@Chicco:2023]`, further evaluation metrics have been derived, each summarizing different aspects of a model’s predictive performance.
 Common metrics have specific caveats known to experts, but not immediately apparent to novices, and can even be overlooked by experienced modelers.
 For example, interpretation of Accuracy, Recall, and most other metrics depend on class (im)balance and comparison to each other.
 While these metrics do not claim to capture all four quadrants of the confusion matrix, in practice they are often reported on their own or as a single number that adequately describes a model’s predictive quality.

-Literature details the shortcomings with ROC curves `[@Chicco:2023]` and singular metrics `[@Powers:2020]`; has evaluated less common metrics like bookmaker informedness and Matthews Correlation Coefficient (MCC) `[@Chicco:2021; @Chicco:2023]`; and even proposed novel graphical tools like the MCC-F1 curve `[@Cao:2020]`.
+Literature details the shortcomings with Receiver Operating Characteristic (ROC) curves `[@Chicco:2023]` and singular metrics `[@Powers:2020]`; has evaluated less common metrics like bookmaker informedness and Matthews Correlation Coefficient (MCC) `[@Chicco:2021; @Chicco:2023]`; and even proposed novel graphical tools like the MCC-F1 curve `[@Cao:2020]`.
 However, insights from scholarly work take time to enter widespread educational material, and are not immediately obvious from static examples or mathematical formulae alone.

 It is essential that the machine learning community have every pedagogical resource at its disposal to solidify a deep understanding of and intuition for